huawei-noah/SMARTS/competition/track2/README.md

 The challenge is to develop a model that can be trained using only offline datasets, without any interactions with any online environments.

-Track-2 participants are required to submit their training code for us to train a new model from scratch using hidden offline datasets.
+Track-2 participants are required to submit their training code for us to train a new model from scratch using hidden offline dataset.
 The newly trained model will then be evaluated.

 ## Data and Model
 1. For offline training, consider downloading and using the following two naturalistic autonomous driving datasets.
     + [Waymo Open Motion](https://waymo.com/open/data/motion/)
     + [Next Generation Simulation (NGSIM)](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm).
 1. In order (i) to browse/simulate and (ii) to convert, Waymo and NGSIM datasets into an equivalent offline SMARTS observation dataset, use the following [tool](https://github.com/huawei-noah/SMARTS/tree/saul/waymo-extraction/smarts/waymo).
 1. A subset of Waymo and NGSIM datasets which have useful and interesting trajectories are provided [here](https://github.com/smarts-project/smarts-project.offline-datasets).
 This subset may be used to focus the training.
-The provided data conversion tool can be used to convert these datasets into equivalent offline SMARTS observation datasets.
+The provided data conversion tool can be used to convert these datasets into an equivalent offline SMARTS observation dataset.
 1. The trained model should accept multi-agent observation of the format `Dict[agent_name: agent_observation]`.
 Observation space for each agent is `smarts.core.sensors.Observation`.
 For more details on the contents of `Observation` class, see https://github.com/huawei-noah/SMARTS/blob/comp-1/smarts/core/sensors.py#L186
 1. Each agent's mission goal is given in the observation returned at each time step.
 The mission goal could be accessed as `observation.ego_vehicle_state.mission.goal.position` which gives an `(x, y, z)` map coordinate of the goal location.
 1. Trained model should output multi-agent action of the format `Dict[agent_name: agent_action]`.
 Action space for each agent is `smarts.core.controllers.ActionSpaceType.TargetPose` which is a sequence of `[x-coordinate, y-coordinate, heading, and time-delta]`.
 Use `time-delta=0.1`.